zaidotsenre/senior-project/README.md

   -  A flask server that interfaces between clients and the AWS Rekognition API.

 ### dataset_builder
-  - Python scripts used to simplify the process of building datasets.
+  - Python scripts used to simplify the process of building datasets to train the AWS Rekognition model.

 ### tests
   - Testing script for AWS Rekognition model.